I've run out of College 101 rules, so I guess we'll be leaving that installment behind for now. Instead, I'll be listing some people who inspire me.

 I think it's pretty obvious why J.K.
-Rowling is my number one inspirational person/model in life.
-She's a writer.
-A fantasy children's writer.
-Who made millions and became the greatest literary phenomenon in history.
-She changed the whole freaking world.
+Rowling is my number one inspirational person.
+She's a fantasy children's writer who made millions and became a huge literary phenomenon.
+She changed the whole world.
 There are amusement parks, merchandise, video games, conferences, all sorts of stuff, all revolving around Harry Potter.

 What children's fantasy writer doesn't want that?

-But I idolize her for way more than that.
-All the success and stuff is only part of the story.
+But all the success and stuff is only part of the story.
 Yes.
 I want that.
-I want to be a phenomenon, I want to change the world.
-But what I'm really jealous of is her pure skill.
+I want to be a phenomenon; I want to change the world.
+But what I'm really jealous of is her skill.
 There is no one who writes like J.K.
 Rowling.
 She is good at everything.
-She has great relationships, characters, dialogue.
+She has great relationships, characters, and dialogue.
 She knows her way around language.
 She has the most incredible grasp of mythology and history ever, and it shows in her books.
-She makes incredible political, social, and religious points through her work.
-It's fun to read.
-And most amazing of all is her world-building skill.
+She makes incredible political, social, and religious points.
+Most of all, she is phenomenal at world-building.

 J.K.
 Rowling is the master.
 She knows everything about the world of Harry Potter.
 EVERYTHING.
-Every single stinking detail.
 Everything that is and isn't in the books.
 Everything that is and isn't in the movies.
 Everything that a crazy Harry Potter fan like me is dying to know.
-The Harry Potter series' best feature is the detail and reality put into the world.
-It makes it amazing to read, and even more fun.
+The Harry Potter series' best feature is the detail put into the world.
+It makes it fun and amazing to read.

-And guess what else?
 She's also super charitable!
-She went through a lot of horrible junk before Harry Potter made her famous--an abusive husband, the loss of her mother to multiple sclerosis, having to raise her children alone and in poverty.
+She went through a lot of crap: before Harry Potter made her famous: an abusive husband, the loss of her mother to multiple sclerosis, having to raise her children alone and in poverty.
 Now she stands up for everyone else who struggles through those trials.
 She raises money for literacy initiatives, for combating multiple sclerosis, for single parents, etc--and I do aim to be that amazing in that sense.
-I've been through some tough stuff, and I want to be able to stand up for others and make a difference through that as well as writing.
+I've been through some tough stuff too, and I want to be able to stand up for others and make a difference through charity as well as writing.

-Anyway.
-My mom is the other person I idolize most.
-Because she's amazing.
+Yeah, my mom is the other person I idolize most because she's amazing.
 Mom is the most hardworking person on the face of the planet.
-She's going to college to get a Master's in Biochemistry, working two jobs, and mothering three kids, one of whom is autistic, and another of whom is physically disabled.
-She's also really pretty, and sincere, and smart.
-And she likes to chase the cats around the house, which is like the best pastime ever.
-Plus, she's a great moral example.
+She's going to college to get a Master's in biology, working two jobs, and mothering three kids, one of whom is autistic and another of whom is physically disabled.
+She's also really pretty, and sincere, and smart, and morally strong.
 I love her to death.

 According to my friends, I am the reincarnation of Hans Christian Andersen.
 Here's why:

 A) He wrote a bunch of famous fairy tales, all of which are beautiful, if tragic, and based on strong Christian tradition.
 I love them.
-And I take inspiration from them.
 "The Little Mermaid?"
-That was his, and the Disney movie was my favorite as a child, just saying.
+The Disney movie was my favorite as a child, just saying.

-C) His birthday is the same as mine, April 2nd!
+D) His birthday is the same day as mine, April 2nd!
 In his honor, it's become the official International Children's Book Day.

-Suzanne Collins is amazing with voice, as demonstrated by the well-written, strong-willed Katniss.
-Her romance is good as well.
-Any girl who isn't in love with Peeta, I do not understand.
-Her plot twists are horrific and wonderful, too--I didn't expect most everything that happened in Catching Fire and Mockingjay.
-So she has skill, on top of fame.
-And, from what I've seen in her interviews, she is like the sweetest person ever, which is an added bonus.
+Suzanne Collins is amazing with voice, as demonstrated by Katniss.
+Her romance is fantastic as well; any girl who isn't in love with Peeta, I do not understand.
+Her plot twists are horrific and wonderful, and her world-building is intelligent and meaningful..
+From what I've seen in her interviews, she is like the sweetest person ever, which is an added bonus.

 I will be this awesome someday.
 I will make myself be this awesome.